SeaUrc/DFT-Visualizer/README.md

 # About
-Program that takes in points (drawn by a user) and computes its discrete Fourier transform.
+Program that takes in points (drawn by a user or csv) and computes its discrete Fourier transform.
 Using the coefficients, cycloids are generated to trace out the path that was drawn.
-Uses SFML graphics library.
-Work in progress.
+Uses SFML 2.6 graphics library.

 # Download
 [Download release](https://github.com/SeaUrc/DFT-Visualizer/releases)